Sudha2529/KnowledgeCenterWithJPA/README.md

 # Set Up Steps:

  1) Create schema in MYSQL using the query , Tables will be created by JPA.
 	   CREATE SCHEMA `knowledgecenter` ;

- 2)Change DB username and Password in AppConfig.java (line No. 25,26)
+ 2) Change DB username and Password in AppConfig.java (line No. 25,26)

  3) Build the project using the command  -->  mvn clean install